JeremyRH/storybook-addon-code-editor/README.md

 ### Story-Specific Imports

-You can also define imports per-story using `makeLiveEditStory`.
-These are **merged** with globally registered imports, with story-specific imports taking precedence:
+You can define imports per-story using `makeLiveEditStory`.
+These merge with globally registered imports (story-specific takes precedence):

 ```ts
 // preview.ts - register common imports globally